Patient education: High blood pressure, diet, and weight (Beyond the Basics)

 HIGH BLOOD PRESSURE OVERVIEW

-An overview of hypertension and a discussion of treatments can be found elsewhere.
-(See "Patient information: High blood pressure in adults (Beyond the Basics)" and "Patient information: High blood pressure treatment in adults (Beyond the Basics)".)
+An overview of hypertension and a discussion of treatments can be found elsewhere (see "Patient education: High blood pressure in adults (Beyond the Basics)" and "Patient education: High blood pressure treatment in adults (Beyond the Basics)").
 More detailed information is available by subscription.
 (See "Salt intake, salt restriction, and primary (essential) hypertension" and "Diet in the treatment and prevention of hypertension".)

 DIETARY CHANGES AND BLOOD PRESSURE

 A detailed discussion of low-sodium diets is available separately.
-(See "Patient information: Low-sodium diet (Beyond the Basics)".)
+(See "Patient education: Low-sodium diet (Beyond the Basics)".)

 Reduce alcohol — Drinking an excessive amount of alcohol increases your risk of developing high blood pressure.
-People who have more than two drinks per day have an increased risk of high blood pressure compared to nondrinkers; the risk is greatest when you drink more than five drinks per day.
+People who have more than two drinks per day have an increased risk of high blood pressure compared with nondrinkers.

-Eat more fruits and vegetables — Eating a vegetarian diet may reduce high blood pressure and protect against developing high blood pressure.
-A strict vegetarian diet may not be necessary; eating more fruits and vegetables and low-fat dairy products may also lower blood pressure.
+Eat more fruits and vegetables — Adding more fruits and vegetables to your diet may reduce high blood pressure or protect against developing high blood pressure.
+A strict vegetarian diet may not be necessary.
 (See "Diet in the treatment and prevention of hypertension".)

 Eat more fish — Eating more fish may help to lower blood pressure, especially when combined with weight loss .

-Regular aerobic exercise (walking, running) for 20 to 30 minutes most days of the week can lower your blood pressure, although the effect is not as pronounced among older adults.
+Regular exercise (walking, running) for 20 to 30 minutes most days of the week can lower your blood pressure, even if you don't lose weight.
 To maintain this benefit, you must continue to exercise; stopping exercise will allow your blood pressure to become high again.
-(See "Patient information: Exercise (Beyond the Basics)".)
+(See "Patient education: Exercise (Beyond the Basics)".)

 WEIGHT LOSS AND BLOOD PRESSURE

 Being overweight or obese increases your risk of having high blood pressure, diabetes, and cardiovascular disease.
 The definition of overweight and obese are based upon a calculation called body mass index (BMI) (calculator 1 and calculator 2).
-You are said to be overweight if your BMI is greater than 25, while a person with a BMI of 30 or greater is said to be obese.
-People who are overweight or obese can benefit from losing weight.
+A patient is said to be overweight if his or her BMI is greater than 25, while a patient with a BMI of 30 or greater is said to be obese.
+People who are overweight or obese can see significant reductions in blood pressure with even modest weight loss.

-To lose weight you must eat less and exercise more.
-(See "Patient information: Weight loss treatments (Beyond the Basics)".)
+To lose weight, you must eat less and exercise more.
+(See "Patient education: Weight loss treatments (Beyond the Basics)".)

 WHAT IF I STILL HAVE HIGH BLOOD PRESSURE?

 If you continue to have high blood pressure despite making changes in your diet, exercising more, and losing weight, you may need a medication to reduce your blood pressure.
 Medications for high blood pressure are discussed separately.
-(See "Patient information: High blood pressure treatment in adults (Beyond the Basics)" and "Choice of therapy in primary (essential) hypertension: Recommendations".)
+(See "Patient education: High blood pressure treatment in adults (Beyond the Basics)" and "Choice of drug therapy in primary (essential) hypertension".)

 WHERE TO GET MORE INFORMATION